douranos/ALLinTravel/README.md

 - `src/main/resources/templates`: Contains the Thymeleaf templates for the web pages.
 - `src/main/resources/static`: Contains static resources like images and CSS files.
 - `pom.xml`: The Maven configuration file.
+- 'target/' : Contains the .jar file which runs the project(see above) and the compiled .class files

 ## Pages and Features